 Andrew Hunter, D.M.A.

-Dr. Andrew Hunter is the Interim Director of Bands The University of Texas at El Paso.
-In his duties at UTEP, Dr. Hunter conducts the UTEP Wind Symphony and teaches graduate and undergraduate conducting.
+Dr. Andrew Hunter is the Director of Bands at The University of Texas at El Paso.
+In his duties at UTEP, he conducts the UTEP Wind Symphony and teaches graduate and undergraduate conducting.
 He is also the Artistic Director and Conductor of the El Paso Winds.
-Prior to his appointment at UTEP, Dr. Hunter served on the faculties of the University of Southern Mississippi, where he received the Thomas V. Fraschillo Award for Outstanding Musicianship among faculty, Louisiana College, where he was named Professor of the Year in 2012, and public schools in Louisiana and Georgia.
-Dr. Hunter holds the Doctor of Musical Arts degree in Conducting from the University of Southern Mississippi, where he studied with Dr. Catherine Rand.
-His doctoral dissertation focused on the wind band and chamber winds compositions of Pulitzer Prize-winning composers.
+He previously served as Associate Director of Bands at Director of Athletic Bands at UTEP from 2018-2022.
+Prior to his appointment at UTEP, he served on the faculties of the University of Southern Mississippi, where he received the Thomas V. Fraschillo Award for Outstanding Musicianship among faculty, Louisiana College, where he was named Professor of the Year in 2012, and public schools in Louisiana and Georgia.
+He holds the Doctor of Musical Arts degree in Conducting from the University of Southern Mississippi, where his doctoral dissertation focused on the wind band and chamber winds compositions of Pulitzer Prize-winning composers.
 He also holds the Master of Music degree from Northwestern State University, and the Bachelor of Music Education degree from the University of Tennessee.

-Dr. Hunter has worked as a clinician, adjudicator, and lecturer in Alabama, Georgia, Louisiana, Mississippi, New Mexico, South Carolina, Tennessee, Texas, and Izmir, Turkey, where he presented a seminar on American music and wind band history.
+Dr. Hunter is highly-regarded as a clinician, adjudicator, and lecturer, and has served in these roles in both nationally and internationally.
 His ensembles have performed across the country, most notably in Carnegie Hall in February 2018.
-He holds professional memberships in the College Band Directors National Association, the National Band Association, the National Association for Music Education, the Texas Bandmasters Association, and Phi Mu Alpha Sinfonia Fraternity.
+He has commissioned numerous new works for wind band by notable composers including: Andrew Boss, Mark Camphouse, Juan Pablo Contreras, John Mackey, Gabriel Musella, Wayne Oquin, Jake Runestad, and Alex Shapiro among others.
+He holds professional memberships in the College Band Directors National Association, the Texas Music Educators Association, and the Texas Bandmasters Association, Kappa Kappa Psi, and Phi Mu Alpha Sinfonia Fraternity.

 Andrew lives in El Paso, Texas with his wife, Victoria Price Hunter, and their four children: Allie, Anna Grace, Mercy, and Stephen.